Nishi Honganji Temple in Kyoto

 Top:

-Goeido (Founder's Hall) - Goeido was rebuilt in 1636.
-It is an National Treasure and contains an image of the founder of Jodo Shinshu, Shinran Shonin (central altar).
-Paintings of former Head Priests can be found besides the seated image of Shinran Shonin.
-The height of the hall is 29m, its length 62m and its width 48m.
+Goeido (Founder's Hall) - Goeido, the main building of Nishi Honganji, dates back to 1636.
+It is a National Treasure and contains an image of the founder of Jodo Shinshu, Shinran Shonin (central altar).
+Paintings of former Head Priests can be found beside the seated image of Shinran Shonin.
+Above the altar can be seen a framed tablet with golden letters donated by Emperor Meiji (1852 – 1912).
+He gave Shinran the honorary title Kenshin Daishi.
+The height of the hall is 29m, its length 62m, and its width 48m.
+It is one of the largest wooden structures in Kyoto.

 Amidado (Hall of Amida Buddha) - After a huge fire the current hall was rebuilt in 1760.
 The height of the building is an impressive 25m.
-Inside you will find beautiful sliding screens, wooden image of Amida Buddha (central altar), paintings of priest Honen (1133 - 1212), Prince Shotoku (573 - 621) and six of the Seven Pure Land Masters.
+Inside you will find beautiful sliding screens, wooden images of Amida Buddha (central altar), paintings of priest Honen (1133 - 1212), Prince Shotoku (573 - 621), and six of the Seven Pure Land Masters.
+Amidado is also a registered National Treasure.

-Karamon - Some of the decorative carvings of the four-pillared Karamon Gate are based on Chinese history (lions - kara-jishi).
-Its outstanding beauty gave it the status of an National Treasure.
-It is said that in the past the gate was part of the Fushimi Momoyama Castle.
+Karamon Gate - Some of the decorative carvings of the four-pillared Karamon Gate are based on Chinese history (lions - kara-jishi).
+Its outstanding beauty gave it the status of a National Treasure.
+It is said that in the past the golden gate was part of the Fushimi Momoyama Castle.
 The architectural style of the roof is called Irimoya.
+The gate dates back to 1598.

 Drum Tower - In 2014 the Drum Tower achieved the status of an Important Cultural Asset.
 Its main purpose was to let monks know the time of day.
 The tower contains ancient temple drums delivered by the Saidaiji Temple in Nara.